dougeby/IntuneDocs/intune/end-user-mam-apps-android.md

 [!INCLUDE[both-portals](./includes/note-for-both-portals.md)]

-This topic describes the user experience for apps with app protection policies.
-App protection policies are applied only when apps are used in a work context: for example, when the user is accessing apps with a work account or accessing files that are stored in a company OneDrive business location.
+This article describes the user experience for apps with app protection policies.
+App protection policies are applied only when apps are used in a work context: for example, when the user is accessing apps with a work account or accessing files that are stored in a OneDrive for Business location.

 ##  Access apps

 The Company Portal app is required for all apps that are associated with app protection policies on Android devices.